riferrei/aws-elasticache-with-bastion-host/README.md

 # Creating a AWS ElastiCache for Redis with a Bastion Host

 This example show how to create a bastion host for a Redis server created on AWS using ElastiCache.
-Using a bastion host along with your Redis server is useful for troubleshooting purposes, where a developer can easily access the server otherwise only available for any service running in the same private subnet of Redis.
-To allow easy access of Redis, the bastion host created has the `redis-cli` tool installed by default.
+Using a bastion host along with your Redis server is useful for troubleshooting purposes, where developers can easily access the Redis server otherwise only accessible by any service _running in the same private subnet_ of Redis.
+To allow access to Redis, the bastion host created has the `redis-cli` CLI installed by default.

 ## Steps to use this example: